1989 Supercopa Libertadores finals

 The 1989 Supercopa Libertadores Finals was a two-legged football series between Independiente and Boca Juniors to decide the 1989 Supercopa Libertadores champion.
 The matches were played on November 22 and November 29 of that same year.

 In the first leg, held in La Bombonera, both teams tied 0–0.
 The second leg was held in La Doble Visera, where both clubs also tied 0–0.
-As both teams equaled on points, a penalty shoot-out had to be carried out to decide a winner.
+As both teams were tied on points, a penalty shoot-out had to be carried out to decide a winner.
 Boca Juniors won 5–3 on penalties to claim their first Supercopa Libertadores title.